jafudi/flexpair-website/index.md

 ## Problem

+You do not need to be in the same place to do good data science.
+But you have to balance sync and async timing adequately.
+The right things asynchronous and the right things synchronous.

 1. most data science applications are evaluated and eventually approved by the customer based on visualizations and using real data
 2. CI/CD pipelines usually contain neither significant amounts of real data nor visualizations for technical and runtime reasons and due to data protection.
 3. workarounds like testing on local machines and traditional screen sharing do not solve the problem, as these individual development environments are neither identical to each other nor to the production environment (dependencies etc.)